Home » Understanding Pearly Penile Papules » Small Bumps on the Penis? When to Worry — & When Not To

 However, some men choose to remove pearly penile papules for cosmetic or personal reasons.
 Professional treatments are available that can safely remove the papules with minimal downtime.

-More information can be found in pearly penile papules removal.
+More information can be found in Pearly penile papules removal options.

 Final Thoughts